award999/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

 ## `workspace/playgrounds`

-New request for return the list of all #Playground macro expansions in the workspace.
+New request for returning the list of all #Playground macros in the workspace.

 Primarily designed to allow editors to provide a list of available playgrounds in the project workspace and allow jumping to the locations where the #Playground macro was expanded.

-The request fetches the list of all macro expansions found in the workspace, returning the location, identifier, and optional label when available for each #Playground macro expansion.
+The request fetches the list of all macros found in the workspace, returning the location, identifier, and optional label when available for each #Playground macro expansion.
 If you want to keep the list of playgrounds up to date without needing to call `workspace/playgrounds` each time a document is changed, you can filter for `swift.play` CodeLens returned by the `textDocument/codelens` request.